 How to Pass a Smog Test

-This article is mostly for older cars and limited budgets.
-The info is generally organized in ascending order of costs involved.
-There are also lots of maintenance tips.
+This article is primarily intended for older cars and limited budgets.
+The information is generally organized in ascending order of costs involved.
+I have also included lots of maintenance tips.

-This article could also be titled, "The Top 10 Ways to Not Flunk the Smog Test" since failure to implement many of the items here would probably cause grief.
+This article could also be titled List of the Top 10 Ways to Not Flunk the Smog Check, since failure to implement many of the items here would probably cause grief.

 Smog test time is as good a time as any to do right by your car.
 By the time you’re done, you’ll feel like you’ve got a new car again.

-This page is particularly geared to the California biannual smog check.
+This article is particularly geared to the California biennial smog check.
 If you can pass the California test, you can probably pass any state's test.

 Premium gas will do: